30 July, 2024

 Money-Saving Tip:

 If you are looking for a deal from your penetration testing vendor, it may help to understand the work cycle in the industry.
 The brunt of both compliance-driven work and budget-driven work falls in the fourth quarter of the year.
 As a result, the first quarter of the year tends to be light on work.
 If your schedule is flexible, you may be able to negotiate a better price for a penetration test by timing it for the first quarter or even early in the second quarter of the year.
+If you think you company are ready to take the next step, contact us for a no-obligations scoping call.

 Join the professionally evil newsletter